 Summary: Defensive, Map Control, City Expansion

 Faction Ability: Great Expanse – Founded cities start with additional territory.
-Units receive a combat bonus when fighting within their own territory.
+Units receive a combat bonus when fighting within own territory.

 Passive expansion focused on territory and defense, the Shoshone get an extra tile area around their founded cities and get a bonus for the defending them.
 Extra territory means quicker expansion, which means more resources and geographical control, which means all the land is now yours.
 Yey.
 Just watch out for the white man.